seamplex/feenox/doc/tutorials/320-thermal/README.md

 >
 > 1. Rewrite the radiation boundary condition as a convection condition.
 Hint: note that $T^4 - T_\text{ref}^4$ is a difference of squares.
 > Look for `radiation-as-convection.fee` in FeenoX's `tests` directory for the answer.
 > 2. Explain why the solver converges even though there are no prescribed temperature conditions.
+Hint: think it as a convection condition.

 ## Temperature-dependent conductivity